 However, if you would like to purchase from our supplier Nature Planet please do so from our link.
 We have an online gift card shop here.

 Two First Aid stations are located within the Park – one as part of the Main Entrance complex and a second near the Oasis Café.

-*** Covid-19 Update – Currently daily feeding times, talks, children’s activities and tour train are NOT running.
-ALL playgrounds are closed.
-We are not currently taking group bookings.
-Summer Camps will not be taking place in 2021. ***
+*** Covid-19 Update – Currently daily feeding times, talks, and children’s activities are NOT running.
+Summer Camps will not be taking place in 2022. ***

 Wheelchairs and Buggies

 Fota Wildlife Park is wheelchair accessible, there are four disabled/wheelchair accessible toilets located within the Park.
 Two at the Savannah Café, one by the Tiger Forest and one located in the Oasis café which is by the lake.
 There are 4 manual wheelchairs available for use free of charge, however, these are subject to availability, these are in Reception, just inside the main entry point.

 Our tour train can facilitate wheelchairs and buggies (buggies must be folded) – this operates seasonally and is subject to capacity.
 Please call 021 481 2678 if you have any queries.